M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 The radiation hardened RAD-750 onboard computer (OBC) proposed for the mission has heritage from several missions such as the Mars Reconnaissance Orbiter \citep{GRAF2005566} as well as the Curiosity \citep{6575245} and Perseverance \citep{9438337} rovers.
 As the SWO poses a major single point failure risk for the mission, the spacecraft is equipped with two redundant OBCs.
 The four MFOs are each equipped with a single RAD-750 OBC.

-The onboard data storage required on each MFO is estimated to be \SI{10}{GB}, whereas the SWO will carry \SI{26}{GB} of memory.
-The combined total data storage is designed to be sufficient for storing the total data produced by all spacecraft over an average 60 day period.
-This is possible, as an MFO can store the data produced by itself over 30 days, whereas the SWO can store the data produced by each MFO over 30 days, as well as the data produced by itself over 60 days.
-The amount of data storage contains significant margin to enable flexible downlink scheduling, especially from the MFOs to the SWO (see \autoref{sec:telemetry}).
+The onboard data storage allocated for each MFO is \SI{30}{GB}, whereas the SWO will carry \SI{160}{GB} of memory.
+The combined total data storage is designed to be sufficient for storing the total data produced by all spacecraft over an average 12 month period.
+This is possible, as an MFO can store the data produced by itself over 6 months, whereas the SWO can store the data produced by each MFO over 6 months, as well as the data produced by itself over 12 months.
+The amount of data storage contains substantial margin to enable significant flexibility in downlink scheduling (see \autoref{sec:telemetry}).